seism0saurus/glacier/README.md

 For example *localhost:8080*.
 You can user Docker or any other compatible container runtime like [containerd](https://containerd.io/) with [nerdctl](https://github.com/containerd/nerdctl).

+#### MY_NAME

+The name is used for the Legal Notice and the GDPR.
+You are the operator of your instance and responsible for logging and using data like IP addresses in your instance.
+Therefore, in some countries like Germany you have to provide your name in the appropriate entry on a website.

+#### MY_STREET_AND_NUMBER

+The street and house number is part of your address and is used for the Legal Notice and the GDPR.
+You are the operator of your instance and responsible for logging and using data like IP addresses in your instance.
+Therefore, in some countries like Germany you have to provide your address in the appropriate entry on a website.

+#### MY_ZIP_CODE

+The zip code is part of your address and is used for the Legal Notice and the GDPR.
+You are the operator of your instance and responsible for logging and using data like IP addresses in your instance.
+Therefore, in some countries like Germany you have to provide your address in the appropriate entry on a website.

+#### MY_CITY

+The city is part of your address and is used for the Legal Notice and the GDPR.
+You are the operator of your instance and responsible for logging and using data like IP addresses in your instance.
+Therefore, in some countries like Germany you have to provide your address in the appropriate entry on a website.

+#### MY_COUNTRY

+The country is part of your address and is used for the Legal Notice and the GDPR.
+You are the operator of your instance and responsible for logging and using data like IP addresses in your instance.
+Therefore, in some countries like Germany you have to provide your address in the appropriate entry on a website.

+#### MY_PHONE

+The phone number is used for the Legal Notice and the GDPR.
+You are the operator of your instance and responsible for logging and using data like IP addresses in your instance.
+Therefore, in some countries like Germany you have to provide your phone number in the appropriate entry on a website.

+#### MY_MAIL

+The contact email address is used for the Legal Notice and the GDPR.
+You are the operator of your instance and responsible for logging and using data like IP addresses in your instance.
+Therefore, in some countries like Germany you have to provide your email address in the appropriate entry on a website.

+#### MY_WEBSITE

+The website is used for the Legal Notice and the GDPR.
+Give the users the possibility to learn more about you or your organisation.

 #### Docker

 ```bash